Mongol conquest of China: Conquest of Southern Song

-At second, the Mongols allied with Southern Song as both had a common enemy in the form of Jin.
+At first, the Mongols allied with Southern Song, as both had a common enemy in the form of Jin.
 However, this alliance broke down with the destruction of Jur'chen Jin in 1234.
 After Song forces captured the former Northern Song capitals of Luoyang, Chang'an and Kaifeng from the Mongols and the Song had killed a Mongol ambassador, the Mongols declared war on the Song.
 Very quickly the Mongol armies forced the Song back to the Yangtze, although the two sides would be engaged in a four-decade war until the fall of the Song in 1276.
 Islamic engineers joined later and especially contributed counterweight trebuchets, "Muslim phao", which had a maximum range of 300 meters compared to 150 meters of the ancient Chinese predecessor.
 It played a significant role in taking the Chinese strongholds and was as well used against infantry units on the battlefield.

 The Mongol force which invaded south China was far greater than the force they sent to invade the Middle East in 1256.

 The Mongols made heavy use of indigenous ethnic minority soldiers in southern China rather than Mongols.
 The Kingdom of Dali's indigenous Cuan-Bo army led by the Duan royal family were the majority of the forces in the Mongol Yuan army sent to attack Song China during battles along the Yangtze river.
 During a Mongol attack against the Song China, there were only 3,000 Mongol cavalry at one point under the Mongol commander Uriyangkhadai, the majority of his army were native Cuan-Bo with Duan officers.

 While the Mongol forces had success against the non-Han Chinese ruled states of the Jin and Xia, conquering the Song took much more time.
 The Song forces were equipped with the best technology available at the time, such as an ample supply of gunpowder weapons like fire lances, rockets and flamethrowers.
 The fierce resistance of the Song forces resulted in the Mongols having to fight the most difficult war in all of their conquests, and the Mongols required every advantage they could gain and "every military artifice known at that time" in order to win.
 They looked to peoples they already conquered to acquire various military advantages.
 However, intrigues at the Song court would favor the Mongols.